ETFs are one of the cheapest way to get broad exposure to an asset class

 Because passive ETFs don’t need analysis or much management, they tend to have low costs and hence lower fees compared to mutual funds.

-ETFs are getting increasingly popular, as historical data suggests that on average passively managed index funds have been outperforming actively managed funds.
+Exchange Traded Funds are getting increasingly popular, as historical data suggests that on average passively managed index funds have been outperforming actively managed funds.

 Why do fees matter?